top of page

 Campers get to know deep down the abuse was not their fault and that they can be more than survivors - they are strong and capable thrivers.
 I have the privilege of volunteering with both camps leading music, teaching archery and sometimes just hanging out being a buddy.

 I've worked as a technology professional since graduating doing everything from developing software to leading teams to architecting cool stuff in the "cloud".
 Now I'm working on what retired life can look like.
 I'm lucky enough to share my home with my dog.
-Some of the fun things I get to do are sing and play guitar, create art with lots of medias including ceramics, fused and stained glass and chainsaw carving.
+Some of the fun things I get to do are sing and play guitar, create art with lots of medias including ceramics, art glass and chainsaw carving.
 And I'm looking forward to more traveling to see cool nature and old places around the world.

 Liz White